felixrieseberg/windows-development-environment/README.md

 Once done, you can look for all Chrome packages by typing `Find-Package -Name Chrome` or install it by typing `Install-Package -Name GoogleChrome`.

 #### Terminal: CMDer (with PowerShell Support)
-The PowerShell in Windows 10 got a bunch of upgrades, but it's even better if used with [CMDer](https://github.com/bliker/cmder/), a powerful Console Emulator.
+The PowerShell in Windows 10 got a bunch of upgrades, but it's even better if used with [CMDer](https://github.com/bliker/cmder/) or [Hyper](https://hyper.is/), both poweful toosl to do more command-line things with.
+CMDer is the old-school veteran, while Hyper hasn't been around for long.
+Try both and see what you like more!
 Install with:

 ```
 cinst cmder -pre
+cinst hyper
 ```

 Even if you don't want to use CMDer, you should enable your PowerShell to execute scripts.
 You're a developer - the terminal is your friend.